Rainier-Digital-Solutions/rds-2.0/content/_index.md

   features:
   - name: "Custom Code"
     icon: "/images/code.svg"
-    content: "We don't use bulky WordPress or Wix templates.
+    content: "No bulky WordPress or Wix templates.
 We custom build your site to reflect your brand."
-  - name: "Domain Management"
+  - name: "SEO"
     icon: "/images/oop.svg"
-    content: "No need to worry about your domain expiring or updating your DNS.
-We handle that."
+    content: "We optimize every page to build your authority increase your search rankings on Google."
   - name: "24h Service"
     icon: "/images/user-clock.svg"
     content: "Your business doesn't stop and neither do we.
 When you call, your lead developer answers."